thephpleague/plates/README.md

 ## Inserting templates

-Inserting (or including) another template into the current template done using the `insert()` method:
+Inserting (or including) another template into the current template is done using the `insert()` method:

 ```php
 <? $this->insert('header') ?>